Research Article

 DUAL DIAGNOSTIC APPROACH IN LYMPH NODE TUBERCULOSIS: A STUDY ON CONCORDANCE BETWEEN CYTOPATHOLOGY AND GENE XPERT

-Dr Sireesha Behera ,
+Dr Sireesha Behara ,

 Dr Krishna Karthik M V S ,